 The rate is calculated per thousand dollars and increases when you reach a new age band, just like FEGLI.
 Coverage automatically renews yearly.
 Similar to the FEGLI options A, B, and C, the premium rates automatically increase every five years.
 Also, the maximum amount of coverage begins to decrease at age 60, but the price of premiums may not be affected.
 Your coverage ends on your 85th birthday.

 5. Can I Pay Premiums Directly from My Federal Paycheck?

 Yes, your payroll office can deduct an allotment directly from your paycheck.
 At this time, group term life insurance premiums are only deducted on a post-tax basis.
 In addition to this payment option, you can also make an automatic monthly payment from your checking account or paper invoice on a quarterly, semi-annual or annual basis.

-If you’re a current or retired federal employee, become a WAEPA member today and enjoy our affordable monthly rates.
-This plan can be your dedicated life insurance policy or a supplement to your existing coverage.
+More than 46,000 members trust in WAEPA to protect their futures.
+If you’re a current or retired federal employee, become a WAEPA member today and enjoy our affordable monthly rates and exclusive member benefits.